-• Increased awareness of the major composers and important musical forms from antiquity to the Baroque periods

-• Familiarity with the most significant musical works representative of those periods

-• Awareness of the social, historical and philosophical ideas that influences those musical styles and those specific works
+- ♦ Increased awareness of the major composers and important musical forms of the Late Baroque, Classical, Romantic, and Contemporary periods (ca. 1730 1950). - ◆ Familiarity with the most significant musical works representative of those periods - ♦ Awareness of the social, historical and philosophical ideas that influences those musical styles and those specific works